Updated February 2022

-We believe in positive behaviour management based on the good relationships fostered within the school community.
-We have high expectations, and utilise a wide range of strategies to encourage and reward all children in taking responsibility for their own actions.
+We believe in positive behaviour management based on the good relationships fostered within the school community, where people are challenged to care for and support one another.
+We have high expectations, and utilise a wide range of strategies to encourage and reward all children in taking responsibility for their own actions - allowing them to flourish.

-- To encourage a calm, purposeful and happy atmosphere within the school.
+- To encourage a calm, purposeful and happy atmosphere within the school, inside and outside the buildings.

 - To foster positive, caring attitudes towards everyone, where achievements at all levels are acknowledged and valued.